Puri12/docker-release-maker/README.md

 of fixes and additions, such as integrated lifecycle hooks and signal-handling improvements.

+### How the build process works

-For this reason, the configuration and build process for our Docker images is held in separate repositories, and have their own build pipeline.
+For the reasons above, the configuration and build process for our Docker images is held in separate repositories, and have their own build pipeline.
 At a high level, the flow looks like:

 1. The $PROD team release $PROD version 3.4.5.